 There are two other causes of angina.
 Variant angina (also known as Coronary artery spasm or Prinzmetal’s angina) happens when a coronary artery supplying blood and oxygen to your heart goes into spasm.

-Cardiac syndrome X (also known as microvascular angina) usually occurs when you're exerting yourself, for example when you're
+Microvascular angina (sometimes also known as cardiac syndrome X) usually occurs when you're exerting yourself, for example when you're

 and there will be no evidence of the atheroma (fatty build-up in your